bonjour,

 run: nuget push *.nupkg ${{ secrets.NUGET_KEY }} -src https://api.nuget.org/v3/index.json

-with this workflow, a new build will be triggered each time there’s a commit on master
+with this workflow, a new build will be triggered each time there’s a commit on master, except on README.md.

 and you’re done! your project should now be pushed to the Nuget Gallery :)